Download This Sample

 - Universal Studios Hollywood is one of the world’s oldest film studios and theme parks.

-- Griffith Park in L.A. is the biggest state park in California.
-Located in the park are the Griffith Observatory, the Los Angeles Zoo, a Greek theater, a planetarium, a riding center used in the 1984 Olympic Games, tennis courts, golf courses, and hiking trails.
+- Griffith Park in Los Angeles is the most significant state park in California.
+The Griffith Observatory, the Los Angeles Zoo, a Greek theater, a planetarium, a riding center used in the 1984 Olympic Games, tennis courts, golf courses, and hiking trails are located in the park.

 - The U.S. Bank Tower is the second tallest building in Los Angeles.